As leadership expert Ken Blanchard puts it:

 4. Evaluating

-Here, performance is formally assessed against agreed-upon goals and expectations.
-Evaluations can happen quarterly, biannually, or annually.
+Performance gets formally assessed against agreed-upon goals and expectations.
+Evaluations can happen quarterly, biannually, or annually depending on your organization's needs.
 This stage provides structured feedback, highlights achievements, and identifies areas for improvement.
+It creates an official record of performance over a specific period.

 5. Rewarding